FrancesHitchcock/reading-notes/Module1/Class2.md

 ### The `<abbr>` element

-This element indicates that the enclosed text is an abbreviateion.
+This element indicates that the enclosed text is an abbreviation.
 It should be given the title attribute to provide the expanded text on hover.

 ## CSS